gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 ### 2. Data Manipulation

-WorldClim variables and eBird occurrence data are provided in different formats, so they require some manipulation to be combined together.
+WorldClim variables and eBird occurrence data are provided in different formats, so they required some manipulations to be combined together.
 WorldClim variables are provided in a 2-dimensional grid format, useful for large scale analyses and visualization, where each cell or pixel has a size corresponding to the resolution of 10 arc-minutes.